-Residence offer letters have started going out.
+Residence offer letters are coming out.
 Unfortunately, because of the demand, not everyone who wants to live on campus can necessarily do so.

 If you don’t land a place in UBC housing, don’t despair!
 We’ve got some tips to help you tackle Vancouver’s rental scene.